 These policies are really specialised, and not many insurers offer it.
 If you want to get "agreed value" car insurance, the insurer will usually want to send an engineer out to take a look at your car and figure out what it's worth.
 "Agreed value" insurance can also be comprehensive or third-party.

 When you SORN your car, one option is to downgrade your insurance policy so you're at least not paying as much to keep it covered.

 Usually, you'd only want to do this if your insurer won't give you laid up cover.
 And that usually happens if you're not keeping your SORN car in a garage.

 You could do this by changing your cover from comprehensive to third party, fire and theft cover instead.
 But this isn't always cheaper.

 As we said above, some insurers do let you downgrade.
 That means you wouldn't need to cancel your existing policy, and instead you'd just switch to third-party for a bit.
 If third-party works out cheaper for you, this might make sense financially.

 But there are often fees to downgrade.
 And when you take those into account, you might not end up saving any money.
 There could also be fees to upgrade your car insurance again when you want to get your car back on the road.

 If you've done the maths and it all works out, though, downgrading is a good option for a SORN car.
 If you want to downgrade, you'll need to get in touch with your insurance company.

-Your insurance policy might include a ton of extras that you won’t need now it’s off-road.
+Your insurance policy might include a ton of extras that you won't need now it's off-road, like breakdown cover.
 So you could potentially remove these from your policy.
-That might include things like breakdown cover.

 Some of these add-ons will come with their own cancellation fees.
 So make sure to work out exact costs before agreeing to anything.
 If you're only SORNing your car for a short time, it might not be worth it.